 Youth Group typically meets each Sunday afternoon or evening when area schools are in session.
 Activities and mission projects are scheduled on a regular basis.
 Current events and situations youth may encounter during middle and high school are discussed in a safe place where discussion by all is encouraged and accepted.
-Please contact our Director of Youth Ministries for a schedule of upcoming events.
+Please contact the office for a schedule of upcoming events.

 Activities include, but are not limited to:

 Fulfilling Christ’s Mission to Bring Justice and Equality